microsoft/renee/README.md

 --expname debug
 ```
 To change hyperparameters, you can refer to the various arguments provided in `main.py` file or you can do `python main.py --help` to list out the all the arguments.

+Training commands for other datasets are provided in `scripts/train_commands.md`.

 ## Citation